-The names of the persons who are currently or were directors at any time during the year ended 31 December 2016 are set out below.
+The names of the persons who are currently or were directors at any time during the year ended 31 December 2017 are set out below.
 Unless indicated otherwise, they served as directors for the entire year.

-Ernest Cantillon John J. Murphy
+Ernest Cantillon Ann FitzGerald Eoin MacCuirc (chair) Tim McCarthy James O'Shaughnessy Bernadette McGonigle John J. Murphy Tomás O'Callaghan Anthony O'Donovan Peter O'MearaAngela McDonald Brendan Ryan

-Ann FitzGerald Tomás O'Callaghan

-Eoin MacCuirc Anthony O'Donovan

-Tim McCarthy Peter O'Meara